Kathy Radzuweit

-Kathy Radzuweit (born March 2, 1982 in East-Berlin) is a retired German volleyball player, who was a member of the German Women's Team at the 2004 Summer Olympics in Athens, Greece.
+Kathy Radzuweit (born March 2, 1982) is a German retired volleyball player, who was a member of the German Women's Team at the 2004 Summer Olympics in Athens, Greece.
 She played at the 2002 FIVB Volleyball Women's World Championship in Germany.
 On club level she played with Volley Cats Berlin.

 She is 196 cm and played as middle attacker.